vvvvvv303303-debug/tunguska10/README.md

 ## Current Limitations

-Tunguska `v0.2.4` is a real sideload release, but it still has clear limits.

 - The current release is not Play-signed or store-distributed.
 - The active runtime uses an authenticated internal loopback bridge rather than a pure no-loopback embedded transport.
 - Server-side Xray blocking is only complementary.
 If the client intentionally routes a destination direct, the server will never see that traffic.